Tammany Hall: Legacy

 Like other urban political machines, Tammany served as a rudimentary public welfare system in the era before the New Deal by providing poor and immigrant New Yorkers with extralegal services.
 According to one legendary claim, during the course of a single day, Tammany figure George Washington Plunkitt assisted the victims of a house fire, secured the release of six drunks, paid the rent of a poor family and gave them money for food, secured employment for four individuals, attended the funerals of two constituents, attended a Bar Mitzvah, and attended the wedding of a Jewish couple from his ward.

 Tammany Hall also served as a social integrator for immigrants by familiarizing them with American society and its political institutions and by assisting them in becoming naturalized citizens.
 One example was the naturalization process organized by William M. Tweed.
 Under Tweed's regime, "naturalization committees" were established, made up primarily of Tammany politicians and employees.
 Their duties consisted of filling out paperwork, providing witnesses, and lending immigrants money for the fees required to become citizens.
 Judges and other city officials were bribed and otherwise compelled to go along with the workings of these committees.
 In exchange for all these benefits, immigrants assured Tammany Hall they would vote for their candidates.

 List of Tammany Hall bosses

-It can be difficult to identify a single leader of the Tammany organization, as the Tammany Society and its political machine operated a separate but coordinated entities.
+It can be difficult to identify a single leader of the Tammany organization, as the Tammany Society and its political machine operated as separate but coordinated entities.
 In many periods, the public face and spokesperson of the organization may not have wielded actual political power commensurate with prior leaders.
 During certain periods of transition or instability, power was shared between two or more individuals.